katimperial/marsupial_matching/README.md

 ### A Game by Kat Imperial
 ![Marsupial_Matching!](https://i.imgur.com/qtyML65.png)
 ![Marsupials!](https://cdn.britannica.com/19/93319-004-78B92D73/Australian-marsupials.jpg)
+## Getting Started
+* Fork and clone this repository
+* cd into the marsupial_matching directory
+* Open in your text editor of choice (example: for VSCode enter "code .")
 ## Game Objective
 Marsupial Matching will be a cute matching game featuring everyone's favorite mammalian infraclass; Marsupials!
 A collection of cards will be presented to the player with just the backs visible.
 The player will click on the cards to reveal what is on the other side, a picture of a marsupial (kangaroo, kaola, etc.).
 For every card there will be a matching card hidden elsewhere on the board.
 If the cards that the player chooses are not a match they will flip back over.
 The goal is for the player to correctly match all of the marsupial pairs.